JasmineOttawa/RainDropInTheOcean/_posts/2019-03-26-CassandraSSL.md

 category: Cassandra
 tags: [Cassandra]
 ---
+Take a look at following topics:
++ setup a single node cassandra cluster
++ extend to a 3-node cluster
++ enable Cassandra authentication
++ enable SSL on cassandra
++ a SSL error troubleshooting

 # setup a single node cassandra cluster
-# extend to a 3-node cluster
-# enable Cassandra authentication
-# enable SSL on cassandra
-# a SSL error troubleshooting

-# setup a 1-node cassandra cluster
 step1, make sure java, python are there
 ```
 [root@centos-1 ~]# java -version